jgoerzen/docker-mythtv/README.md

 machines use that IP to reach it.
 With docker, there is generally no way tihs works because of NAT.

+Also, if you use a capture device like the HDHomeRun which communicates back to MythTV via random UDP ports, it can be just about impossible to make things work with the standard docker port forwarding.

 However, there are some workarounds.

 You can: